gabrielsoldani/luagrapheme/doc/api-reference.md

 #### Returns

-A new string with the first grapheme of each word in `s` converted to uppercase and the rest of the graphemes in each word converted to lowercase.
+A new string with the first grapheme cluster of each word in `s` converted to uppercase and the rest converted to lowercase.

 #### Example